websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/including-default-resources-with-fragments.md

     Resolve all unmet requirements reported by the script and rerun the script until it reports that your environment is ready.

-1. Import the Fragment Collection in the Docker container with the Fragments Toolkit using the `npm run import` command below.
+1. Import the Fragment Collection in the Docker container with the Fragments Toolkit using the `yarn run import` command below.

     ```bash
-    npm run import
+    yarn run import

     ...
     ?
 Liferay host & port http://localhost:8080